fhiso/legacy-format/data-model.md

 :   `[IndividualAttribute]`

 Payload
-:   A string.
+:   A *line string*.
 It is RECOMMENDED that implementations support payloads of at least 90 characters.

 Substructures
 :   [*inherited*](#IndividualAttribute)